 If something’s happening on our busy church campus…you can bet Anna’s involved!
-She juggles weddings, memorials, classes, parties, workshops, meetings, concerts, custodian schedules and handles unusual situations such as rescuing raccoons from the church dumpster or helping brides write new vows because they left the original copy at home.
+She juggles weddings, memorials, classes, parties, workshops, meetings, facility related concerns, manages the custodial staff and handles unusual situations such as rescuing raccoons from the church dumpster or helping brides write new vows because they left the original copy at home.
 As you can imagine, Anna’s degree in Psychology is in daily use.
-She’s been on staff since 2007 and has worked in event planning for more than 15 years.
-When not at work, Anna enjoys spending time with her daughters Olivia (11) and Makena (5), being crafty, ax-throwing, fostering kittens, traveling and coaching volleyball.
+She’s been on staff since 2007 and has worked in event planning for more than 20 years.
+When not at work, Anna enjoys spending time with her daughters Liv (12) and Makena (6), being crafty, ax-throwing, fostering kittens, traveling and coaching volleyball.

 You can reach Anna by email or at extension 413.

 Sue has been a member of Neighborhood Church since 2000 and has been involved in Pastoral Care since 2002.
 She is an artist who has worked as a fashion illustrator, art director, and graphic designer.
 Recently, she fell in love with photography and has since created non-representational art using Photoshop and her own photographs.
 Sue’s religious education and interest in liberal religion began in her small Upstate New York hometown, where her mother played the church organ while Sue and a group of friends sang in the choir.

 Sue has a lifelong love of and connection to animals (her own cat is a rescue.)
 She loves the outdoors, hiking in nearby parks, gardening and pet sitting.
 The Brandy Lovely Meditation Garden and other campus gardens have been an ongoing project for her at Neighborhood along with several other members.
 All are welcome to join them!